Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

-Central to the development of QCFD is the separation of the Hamiltonian into semiclassical and quantum terms.
-Applying the first two steps of the semiclassical limiting procedure outlined in \cite{TwyIrish2022} --- transforming to the interaction picture with respect to the field, followed by a displacement transformation $\op{D}(\alpha)$ on the field operators --- allows the Hamiltonian~\eqref{H_orig} to be written in the form
+To separate the Hamiltonian into semiclassical and quantum terms, we draw on insight from the mathematical formalism for the quantum-to-semiclassical transition established in \cite{TwyIrish2022}.
+Moving to a rotating frame with respect to the field, followed by a displacement transformation $\op{D}(\alpha)$ on the field operators\,\cite{TwyIrish2022}, transforms $H$ into

-where $H_{sc}(t)$ is the corresponding semiclassical Hamiltonian, $\op{I}_f$ is the identity for the field, and $H_q^I(t)$ describes the interaction with the quantized field.
-(See Appendix for details.)
-In the semiclassical limit $\lambda/\omega_0 \to 0$ and $\alphamag \to \infty$, $H_q^I(t)$ is eliminated.
-Here, however, we are concerned with calculating corrections to the semiclassical dynamics induced by the quantum interaction term.